 What kind of digital fingerprints do cyber criminals leave behind?
 What motivates white-collar criminals?
-The Champlain College Criminal Justice program will immerse you in the field's full range of possibilities, from high-profile tasks like following the trail of crime scene evidence and conducting interviews to day-to-day police work and court and corrections procedures.
+Champlain's Criminal Justice program will immerse you in the field's full range of possibilities, from high-profile tasks like following the trail of crime scene evidence and conducting interviews to day-to-day police work and court and corrections procedures.

 - proper legal procedures, such as the constitutional doctrines involving the search and seizure of evidence and custodial interrogations